Tuesday, May 22, 2012

 Strategy pattern

-The Action should follow the Stategy pattern.
-It needs to be definied as an abstract/interface type which should do the work based on the passed-in arguments of the abstract method (this is the difference with the Command pattern, wherein the abstract/interface type should do the work based on the arguments which are been passed-in during the creation of the implementation).
+should follow the Stategy pattern.
+It needs to be definied as an abstract/interface type which should do the work based on the passed-in arguments of the abstract method (this is the difference with the Command pattern, wherein the abstract/interface type should do the work based on the arguments which are been passed-in during the creation of the implementation).public interface Action {

 public String execute(HttpServletRequest request, HttpServletResponse response) throws Exception;